jackocnr/intl-tel-input/README.md

 **preferredCountries**
 Type: `Array` Default: `["us", "gb"]`
 Specify the countries to appear at the top of the list.

-**~~preventInvalidNumbers~~ [REMOVED]**
-Prevent the user from entering invalid characters.
-Unfortunately this had to be removed for the reasons listed here: [#79 Limit Input Characters to Formatted String Length](https://github.com/jackocnr/intl-tel-input/issues/79#issuecomment-121799307).

 **separateDialCode**
 Type: `Boolean` Default: `false`